Jutland: History

 During the industrialisation of the 1800s, Jutland experienced a large and accelerating urbanisation and many people from the countryside chose to emigrate.
 Among the reasons was a high and accelerating population growth; in the course of the century, the Danish population grew two and a half times to about 2.5 million in 1901, with a million people added in the last part of the 1800s.
 This growth was not caused by an increase in the fertility rate, but by better nutrition, sanitation, hygiene, and health care services.
 More children survived, and people lived longer and healthier lives.
 Combined with falling grain prices on the international markets because of the Long Depression, and better opportunities in the cities due to an increasing industrialisation, many people in the countryside relocated to larger towns or emigrated.
 In the later half of the century, around 300,000 Danes, mainly unskilled labourers from rural areas, emigrated to the US or Canada.
 This amounted to more than 10% of the then total population, but some areas had an even higher emigration rate.

 The population of Jutland in 1840 was 548,698 inhabitants.
-In 1850, the largest Jutland towns of Aalborg, Aarhus and Randers had no more than about 8,000 inhabitants each; by 1901, Aarhus had grown to 51,800 citizens.
+In 1850, Jutland's largest towns, namely Aalborg, Aarhus and Randers, had no more than about 8,000 inhabitants each; by 1901, Aarhus had grown to 51,800 citizens.

 To speed transit between the Baltic and the North Sea, canals were built across the Jutland Peninsula, including the Eider Canal in the late 18th century, and the Kiel Canal, completed in 1895 and still in use.

 In 1825, a severe North Sea storm on the west coast of Jutland breached the isthmus of Agger Tange in the Limfjord area, separating the northern part of Jutland from the mainland and effectively creating the North Jutlandic Island.
 The storm breach of Agger Tange created the Agger Channel, and another storm in 1862 created the Thyborøn Channel close by.
 The channels made it possible for ships to shortcut the Skagerrak Sea.
 The Agger Channel closed up again over the years, due to natural siltation, but the Thyborøn Channel widened and was fortified and secured in 1875.